-People who suffer from migraines, chronic earaches, or any of the symptoms listed below may have temporomandibular joint dysfunction, called TMJ or TMD .
+People who suffer from migraines, chronic earaches, or any of the symptoms listed below may have temporomandibular joint dysfunction, called TMJ.
 This condition occurs when the jaw joints are improperly aligned.
 Stress on the joint, muscles, and nerves leads to a host of nagging, sometimes debilitating, symptoms.

 - Headaches and Migraines